-We consider a base simple "educational production function", 17 where school-level average pupil outcomes (Y{ic}) are related to pupil composition, management and other school-level characteristics, where c denotes country and i denotes individual schools.
-We are particularly
+We consider a base simple "educational production function",21 where school-level average pupil exam outcomes (Y{ic}) are related to pupil composition, management and other school-level characteristics, where i denotes individual schools and c denotes country.
+We are particularly interested in the coefficient on the management index (M is the average of the z-scores of each of the 20 individual z-scores of the management questions).